stvbyr/rust-learn-book/README.md

 - src/main.rs -> root of binary crate
 - src/lib.rs -> root of library crate

+A package can host 0 or 1 library crates and one or multiple bin crates.

+inside src/bin we can define more binary packages that can be called via `cargo run --bin {name_of_crate}`.
+We do not need to register them in cargo.toml but I couldn't get intellisense to work without it.

 ## Privacy

 A struct inside a module can be made public, however the fields are